What Nonprofits Need to Know About IRS Form 990

 - Small nonprofits with gross receipts of $50,000 or less must file the 990-N (e-Postcard) to maintain their exempt status.

-What Organizations Are Exempt from Filing Form 990?
+Organizations That Are Exempt From Filing Form 990

 - Churches and most faith-based organizations such as religious schools, missions or missionary organizations.
 The criteria for being classified as a church are listed in the Tax Guide for Churches and Religious Organizations (IRS Publication 1828).